toddhalfpenny/lightning-web-security-talk-sf-project/README.md

-# Salesforce DX Project: Next Steps
+# Lightning Web Security Talk Salesforce Project

-Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.
+A Salesforce project to demonstrate LWS uses

 ## How Do You Plan to Deploy Your Changes?